-Finding the right ice maker size for your business can be tricky.
+Finding the right commercial ice equipment for your business can be tricky.
 On one end, you don’t want to pay extra for an ice machine that produces more ice than you will ever need.
 On the other, ice needs change as the business grows.
 What may be plenty of ice one year may not be enough the next.

 So, what problems can you expect from an incorrect ice maker size?

 Ice Machine Sizes vs. Bin Sizes

 There are many different types of ice machines, but the most common type of commercial ice machine is a modular style.
 Modular ice machines require either an ice storage bin or dispenser to deposit ice, so when sizing a modular style ice machine, you need to account for both the machine and the storage.

 When we talk about ice machine sizes, we are talking about how much ice the unit can produce in 24 hours.
 Typically, the model number of the ice machine will give you a hint as to its daily ice production rate.
 A KM-600‘s maximum daily ice production is about 600 lbs of ice a day under ideal temperatures.